scoulomb/dev_resume/README.md

 See details in [setup instrutions](setup_instructions.md)

-- Step 1: Update JSON resume in `/src/jsonresume` (and commit your changes or after step 3)
+- Step 1: Update JSON resume in `/src/jsonresume` (and add/commit/push your changes or after step 3)

 - Step 2: Generate output